FartLabs/htx/README.md

 ### Deno

-Let's learn how to get started with rtx by creating a simple router in Deno.
+Let's learn how to get started with htx by creating a simple router in Deno.

 1\.
 [Install Deno](https://docs.deno.com/runtime/manual).